List of radio stations in Rome

 The first Medium wave radio station in Rome was launched on 6 October 1924 by URI.

 The first Shortwave radio station in Rome was launched in 1930 by URI.

 After the 8 September 1943 was opened Radio Roma.

 The first private radio station in Rome was GBR, launched in 1974 and after Radio Dimensione Suono in 1976.

-The following is a list of licensed FM and AM radio stations in the city of Rome, Italy and are sorted by their frequencies.
+The following is a list of licensed FM radio stations in the city of Rome, Italy and are sorted by their frequencies.